Credit by Demonstrated Mastery

 - CDM is designed to award course credit to students who demonstrate “mastery” of the course content and not simply “proficiency.”
 Therefore, the assessment score requirements are set at high levels.

 Timeline and Important Dates:

-- Final results from the spring CDM process shared with applicants – April 2020.
+- Final results from the Spring CDM process shared with applicants – late March 2024.

 Students and parents seriously considering the CDM option should meet with their school counselor to further discuss the process, the courses in question, and the long-term impact that earning course credit through the CDM process may have on the student’s high school and post-secondary plans.

 MOST courses are only open to current eighth graders and high school students.
 Current 7th Graders may attempt CDM for Math 1 or Spanish 1.